masterminds-kenya/social_network/checklist-03.md

   - [x] Modify to use logger.exception as appropriate
   - [x] Change settings so live site does not log DEBUG
   - [x] ?
 Change settings so live site does not log INFO ?
-- [s] Remove excessive logs after we confirm numerous onboarding.
+- [c] Remove excessive logs after we confirm numerous onboarding.
 - [ ] Check and comply to expected response on a cron job.
 - [ ] Flatten Migrate files to not create and delete unneeded changes (esp. test changes)
 - [ ] Migrate Live DB (test with having Dev site connect to it before deploy live code?)